Gama Singh: Impact Wrestling (2018–2020)

 Singh signed a deal with Impact Wrestling in January 2018 as a manager of the Desi Hit Squad with Rohit Raju, Gursinder Singh, Mahabali Shera and his son Raj Singh, but when COVID-19 pandemic travel restrictions began in 2020, he remained in Canada, and did not return to Impact once it resumed tapings in Nashville, quietly leaving the company.

 Personal life

 Gama started investing money in real estate eventually becoming a renowned real estate developer in Calgary.
 His brother Akam would also become a professional wrestler, as would his son, Raj Singh.
 His nephew Yuvraj Singh Dhesi, would go on to the WWE, as Jinder Mahal and win the WWE Championship in 2017.

-He and his family are the subject of Akash Sherman's documentary film Singhs in the Ring, which is slated to premiere at the 2025 Calgary International Film Festival.
+He and his family are the subject of Akash Sherman's documentary film Singhs in the Ring, which premiered at the 2025 Calgary International Film Festival.